Francisco Franco: Political repression

 Franco also used language politics in an attempt to establish national homogeneity.
 He promoted the use of Castilian Spanish and suppressed other languages such as Catalan, Galician, and Basque.
 The legal usage of languages other than Castilian was forbidden.
 All government, notarial, legal and commercial documents were to be drawn up exclusively in Castilian and any documents written in other languages were deemed null and void.
 The usage of any other language was forbidden in schools, in advertising, and on road and shop signs.
 For unofficial use, citizens continued to speak these languages.
 This was the situation throughout the 1940s and to a lesser extent during the 1950s, but after 1960 the non-Castilian Spanish languages were freely spoken and written, and they reached bookshops and stages, although they never received official status.

-The Catholic Church was upheld as the established church of the Spanish State, and it regained many of the traditional privileges which it had lost under the Republic.
-Civil servants had to be Catholic, and some official jobs even required a "good behavior" statement by a priest.
-Civil marriages which had taken place in Republican Spain were declared null and void unless they had been confirmed by the Catholic Church.
-Divorce was forbidden, along with contraceptives, and abortion.

 Most country towns and rural areas were patrolled by pairs of Guardia Civil, a military police force for civilians, which functioned as Franco's chief means of social control.
 Larger cities and capitals were mostly under the jurisdiction of the Policia Armada, or the grises ("greys", due to the colour of their uniforms) as they were called.

-Student revolts at universities in the late 1960s and early 1970s were violently repressed by the heavily armed Policía Armada (Armed Police).
-Plain-clothed secret police worked inside Spanish universities.
+Student revolts at universities in the late 1960s and early 1970s were violently repressed by the heavily armed Policía Armada (Armed Police), and plain-clothes police were present at lectures in Spanish universities.
 The enforcement by public authorities of traditional Catholic values was a stated intent of the regime, mainly by using a law (the Ley de Vagos y Maleantes, Vagrancy Act) enacted by Azaña.
 The remaining nomads of Spain (Gitanos and Mercheros like El Lute) were especially affected.
-Through this law, homosexuality and prostitution were made criminal offenses in 1954.
+Through this law, homosexuality and prostitution were made criminal offences in 1954.

+In private correspondence Chilean ruler Augusto Pinochet expressed his support for Franco's repression in 1975 when Spain received condemnation by the United Nations General Assembly for the execution of ETA and FRAP militants.